KadirGokdeniz/ML-Project/README.md

 # Citation
 If you use this project or refer to it in your research, please cite the following paper:

-Kadir Gokdeniz .
+Kadir Gokdeniz && Mehmetalpayy .
 "Apple Revenue Prediction Using Logistic Regression."
 In Proceedings of the IEEE Conference on Machine Learning, 2022.

 # Contact
 For any inquiries or questions, please feel free to contact me at kadirqokdeniz@hotmail.com.